tier4/caret_doc/docs/tips/path_verify.md

 ## Check items
 - Check whether using caret-rclcpp [path.verify()]

-    Target applications need to be builded based on the rclcpp provided by CARET, not ROS 2.
+    Target applications need to be built based on the rclcpp provided by CARET, not ROS 2.
     The 'path.verify()' command checks the based rclcpp.